57UU/PathModifier/README.md

 # Highlights

-published with.Net 8 AOT, which significantly reduces the release size
+published with .Net 8 AOT, which significantly reduces the release size